Why Starbucks Failed in Australia: A Case Study

 Starbucks failed to adapt its offerings to suit the Australian market.
 The company’s standardized menu, which worked well in other countries, did not align with the preferences of Australian coffee drinkers.
 Australians typically prefer stronger, less milky coffees compared to the sweeter, milk-based beverages offered by Starbucks.

-Related Article: Can You Study in Australia?
+Related Article: Can I Study and Work in Australia Nairaland?

 Competition from Established Players